hatredholder/.dotfiles/README.md

 # .dotfiles

-Your dotfiles are about how you personalize your own system.
+Your **.dotfiles** are about how you personalize your own system.
 These are mine.

 ## About